Carrier Comparison

 Detailed Breakdown

 USPS and UPS serve different shipping needs well.
-USPS is operated by the federal government, giving it access to every residential mailbox in the country -- something no private carrier can match.
-This makes USPS ideal for last-mile residential delivery and lightweight ecommerce shipments.
+USPS is operated by the federal government, giving it access to every residential mailbox in the country, something no private carrier can match.
+That makes USPS ideal for last-mile residential delivery and lightweight ecommerce shipments.
 UPS, on the other hand, has built a logistics network optimized for reliability and speed, especially for business accounts shipping heavy or high-value goods.
 Many experienced shippers use both carriers strategically: USPS for lightweight, low-cost shipments and UPS when delivery guarantees and detailed tracking matter most.
-If you ship regularly, comparing rates on a per-package basis using a multi-carrier platform like I'd Ship That can save you 20-40% over retail counter prices.
+If you ship regularly, comparing rates on a per-package basis using a multi-carrier platform like I'd Ship That can save you 20-40% over retail counter prices, up to 89% off retail on some lanes.
+Here is the part most shippers miss: pricing the wrong carrier for a given package is not a one-time mistake, it repeats on every order.
+Consider the 1 lb tier above.
+The spread between USPS ($4-5) and UPS ($10-12) is roughly $6 per package.
+A seller shipping 30 orders a week who defaults everything to UPS Ground out of habit is leaving about $180 a week on the table, which is illustrative but lands near $9,000 a year on that segment alone.
+Flip the logic on a 20 lb business shipment and the math reverses.
+The point is not loyalty to one logo.
+It is matching each package to the carrier that wins its weight and zone, then letting software do the matching so you are not re-deciding it order by order.

 Key Takeaways